The Harvest Supper Celebration is an annual event celebrating local food, farms, and community!

 The Really, Really Free Market is another way in which community members can contribute to the supper.
 Gardeners and farmers are welcome to bring the overflow of extra produce they have, and, in accordance with its name, all of the produce is free to take home.
 In past years, the produce offered has included peaches, apples, eggs, tomatoes, squash, greens, flowers, cucumbers, eggplants, peppers, and more.

-To donate produce to the Really, Really Free Market, no sign up is needed.
-Just bring your produce to the supper from 4-5:30pm.
+To donate produce to the Really, Really Free Market, no sign-up is needed.
+Just bring your veggies to the town common from 4-5:30pm.